-The following pages contain a general plan for the course; deviations announced to the class by the instructor may be necessary (in order to best meet the needs of the students and course).
+The following pages contain a general plan for the course; deviations announced to the class by the instructor may be necessary in order to best meet the needs of the students and course.
 All readings are required unless otherwise noted.
 Students should read/know required material by the date listed, at which time we will discuss the scheduled topic in class.

-Note: If the schedule changes, the instructor will announce (in class) the dates on which topics will be covered as the course progresses.
+If the schedule changes, the instructor will announce (in class) the dates on which topics will be covered as the course progresses.
 The exact schedule depends upon the speed with which the course moves.

-- I. Introduction (January 4)
+- I. Introduction (January 7)

 - a.
 Recommended: Bueno de Mesquita and Smith, Chapter 1

 - II.
 Foreign Policy Decision-Making (January 9)

 - a.
 Richardson, Chapters 2-3

 - b.
 Recommended: Vasquez, Introduction

 - III.
-Background: Peace, Norms, and the Concert of Europe (January 11)
+Background: Peace, Norms, and the Concert of Europe (January 14)

 - a.
 Vasquez, Chapter 8

 - b.
 Richardson, Chapter 10 (focus on "Norms" p.227; skip section on "Alignments", pp. 222-227)

 - c.
-Finnemore, "Legitimacy, Hypocrisy, and the Social Structure of Unipolarity"
+Finnemore, "Legitimacy, Hypocrisy, and the Social Structure of Unipolarity" -or- McDonald, "Great Powers, Hierarchy, and Endogenous Regimes: Rethinking the Domestic Causes of Peace"

 - IV.
 International Crises

 - a.
 The Eastern Crisis

 - i.
 Background (January 16)

 - 1. Richardson, Chapter 4 & pp. 281-286

 - ii.
 Why Was War Avoided?
-(January 18)
+(January 21)

 - 1. Richardson, Chapter 11 (focus on concepts, not cases)

 - 2. Vasquez, Chapter 9